Boeing 777: Interior

 The original 777 interior, also known as the Boeing Signature Interior, features curved panels, larger overhead bins, and indirect lighting.
 Seating options range from four to six–abreast in first class up to ten–abreast in economy.
 The 777's windows were the largest of any current commercial airliner until the 787, and measure 15 by 10 in for all models outside the 777-8 and -9.
 The cabin also features "Flexibility Zones", which entails deliberate placement of water, electrical, pneumatic, and other connection points throughout the interior space, allowing airlines to move seats, galleys, and lavatories quickly and more easily when adjusting cabin arrangements.
 Several aircraft have also been fitted with VIP interiors for non-airline use.
 Boeing designed a hydraulically damped toilet seat cover hinge that closes slowly.

 In February 2003, Boeing introduced overhead crew rests as an option on the 777.
 Located above the main cabin and connected via staircases, the forward flight crew rest contains two seats and two bunks, while the aft cabin crew rest features multiple bunks.
 The Signature Interior has since been adapted for other Boeing wide-body and narrow-body aircraft, including 737NG, 747-400, 757-300, and newer 767 models, including all 767-400ER models.
 The 747-8 and 767-400ER have also adopted the larger, more rounded windows of the original 777.

 In July 2011, Flight International reported that Boeing was considering replacing the Signature Interior on the 777 with a new interior similar to that on the 787, as part of a move towards a "common cabin experience" across all Boeing platforms.
 With the launch of the 777X in 2013, Boeing confirmed that the aircraft would be receiving a new interior featuring 787 cabin elements and larger windows.
 Further details released in 2014 included re-sculpted cabin sidewalls for greater interior room, noise-damping technology, and higher cabin humidity.

+While many airlines debuted the 777 with 9-abreast economy cabins, airlines have largely shifted towards denser 10-abreast economy cabins in the 2010s to reduce per-seat costs, with numerous airlines retrofitting their 777 economy cabins with a 10-abreast layout.
+In 2001, only 5% of 777 deliveries were equipped with 10-abreast economy, while this had risen to over 50% of 777 deliveries by 2016.

-Air France has a 777-300ER sub-fleet with 472 seats each, more than any other international 777, to achieve a cost per available seat kilometer (CASK) around €.05, similar to Level's 314-seat Airbus A330-200, its benchmark for low-cost, long-haul.
-Competing on similar French overseas departments destinations, Air Caraïbes has 389 seats on the A350-900 and 429 on the -1000.
-French Bee's is even more dense with its 411 seats A350-900, due to 10-abreast economy seating, reaching a €.04 CASK according to Air France, and lower again with its 480 seats on the -1000.
+Air France has a 777-300ER sub-fleet with 472 seats each, more than any other international 777, to achieve a cost per available seat kilometer (CASK) around €.05, similar to Level's 314-seat Airbus A330-200, Air France's benchmark for low-cost long-haul.